l0ger/rickmorty/README.md

 ## Directory Guide

 ### `src/common`
-All utils, components,configuration, etc that are common across project and are not dependent on specific business located here.
+All utils, components, configurations, etc that are common across projects and are not dependent on specific businesses are located here.

 ### `src/common/types`
 Shared type over the whole project are defined here.